dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

     ...

-In the ``gdexample.cpp`` file, we will initialize these value in the constructor and add the implementation for those new functions, which are quite trivial:
+In the ``gdexample.cpp`` file, we will initialize these values in the constructor and add the implementations for those new functions, which are quite trivial:

 .. code-block:: c